Nyerguds/MobiusMapEditor/MANUAL.md

 ### General editor options

-* **EnableDpiAwareness**: On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
-If this happens, enabling this option might fix the problem.
+* **LazyInitSteam**: Enabled by default.
+The link between the editor and Steam is normally initialised on startup, but that link prevents Steam from running the game while the editor is open.
+With this option, the link with Steam is only initialised at the moment the map publish function is opened, allowing map makers to more easily switch between the editor and the game to test their what they're making.
 * **EditorLanguage**: This option can change the language the editor loads for the remastered game text to name the objects in the editor by specifying a culture code in a format such as "EN-US".
 This only works for languages that are supported by the C&C Remaster as in-game language.
 When set to "Auto", it will attempt to use the system language, or the nearest supported one that matches it.
 To force the default English language, you can leave the setting empty, or use "Default" or "None".
 The supported languages of the game are: EN-US, DE-DE, ES-ES, FR-FR, KO-KR, PL-PL, RU-RU, ZH-CN, ZH-TW.
 * **CheckUpdatesOnStartup**: Enabled by default.
 Will make the editor notify users if a new version is available.
+* **EnableDpiAwareness**: Disabled by default.
+On some machines with high dpi monitors, people might have odd issues where the positioning of the indicators on the map doesn't correctly match the map tiles.
+If this happens, enabling this option might fix the problem.

 ### Mods:

 * **ModsToLoadTD** / **ModsToLoadRA** / **ModsToLoadSS**: semicolon (or comma) separated list of mod entries for each supported game.

 These refer to mods in the format defined by the Command & Conquer Remastered Collection.
 A mod entry can either be a Steam workshop ID, or a folder name.
 Steam workshop IDs are looked up in the game's downloaded Workshop items.
 Folder names will initially be looked up in the mods folder of the respective game in the CnCRemastered\\mods\\ folder under your Documents folder, but if nothing is found there, the loading system will also check the Steam workshop files for a matching mod.
 Sole Survivor will use Tiberian Dawn mods.
-Note that mods can only apply graphical changes from the tileset and house color xml files; the editor can't read any data from compiled dll files.
+Note that mods can only apply graphical changes from the tileset and house colour xml files; the editor can't read any data from compiled dll files.
 This mods system is mostly meant to apply graphical fixes to the editor.

 The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `GraphicsFixesTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
 Similarly, the **ModsToLoadRA** setting will have the `GraphicsFixesRA` mod set.
 Note that the editor has no way to check whether mods are enabled in the Remastered Collection games, so that makes no difference.

 You can find these mods on the Steam workshop ([GraphicsFixesTD](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675), [GraphicsFixesRA](https://steamcommunity.com/sharedfiles/filedetails/?id=2978875641)) and on ModDB ([GraphicsFixesTD](https://www.moddb.com/games/command-conquer-remastered/addons/graphicsfixestd), [GraphicsFixesRA](https://www.moddb.com/games/cc-red-alert-remastered/addons/graphicsfixesra)).

 In classic graphics mode, the editor can still use mods, if they contain classic files in a "ccdata" folder.
 The 'GraphicsFixesRA' mod has such a classic component, to fix the classic graphics of Einstein and the ant buildings.

+### Mix content analysis:

+Starting from v1.5.1.0, the editor has the ability to open the original games' .mix archives to open the missions inside it.
+However, the names of the files inside those archives are only stored as hashed numeric values created with a one-way hashing algorithm.
+This means that, to identify these files, lists of all the original file names are needed.
+The system to generate these names and their hash values is controlled by a set of ini files, of which the main definitions file is configured in the settings:

+* **MixContentInfoFile**: Contains the definitions of the supported games for which mix file content analysis can be done, and any additional files to be loaded to get all information for each game.
+By default, this is set to "Classic\mixcontent.ini".

 ### Defaults: